 The distribution of this species in nature is the Andaman and Nicobar Islands (Andaman Sea), Indo-Malayan Archipelago, Philippines, northwestern Australia, and the coast of Southeast Asia northwards to the Ryukyu Islands.

 Black & White Percula Clownfish (Amphiprion ocellaris V.)

-The Black & White Percula Clownfish (Amphiprion ocellaris V.) is a variation of the False Percula Clownfish and, in the wild, is only found in the water off Darwin, Australia, which is in the area which you would expect to find the "normal" False Percula Clownfish (Amphiprion ocellaris).
+The Black & White Percula Clownfish (Amphiprion ocellaris) is a variation of the False Percula Clownfish and, in the wild, is found on the reefs in parts of the Indo- Pacific region.

-When the Black & White Percula Clownfish (Amphiprion ocellaris V.) is first born, it has the coloration of the False Percula Clownfish, but as it grows, the orange/red colors turn to a dark black....
+When the Black & White Percula Clownfish is first born, it has the coloration of the False Percula Clownfish, but as it grows, the orange/red colors turn to a dark black.
 It really is a beautiful fish and it retains the mannerisms of the False Percula Clownfish including the bouncing, loping swimming pattern.

 Both the Black & White variation and the False Percula differ from other species of Clownfish (including the True Percula) in that they seldom travel more than a few inches from their "home" unless they are forced to move.
 You can put a mated pair of these fish in a 500-gallon tank and, once they have determined where their "home" is, they will never leave the immediate area, staying in about a 20-gallon area.

 Endangered And Threatened Wildlife And Plants; Notice Of 12-Month Finding On A Petition To List The Orange Clownfish As Threatened Or Endangered Under The Endangered Species Act.
 Federal Register, 2020